 Running an Airbnb business can be a lot of work.
 That’s why it’s important for Airbnb hosts to get help when they need it.
 By doing so, they’ll be able to manage their property effectively and ensure that their guests are happy and comfortable.

-When it comes to learning about how to manage an Airbnb property, there is no one better to ask than other Airbnb hosts.
+When it comes to learning about how to manage a short-term rental, there is no one better to ask than other Airbnb hosts.
 By reaching out to other Airbnb hosts, you can get expert advice on how to manage your rental.
 They can help you appreciate the different challenges that you may face as well as help prepare you for potential problems.

 They can also give you references for a good cleaning company, handyman, contractor, or whatever other contacts you may need to run your business successfully.
 Making contact with such people may save you the pain of making many costly mistakes as you ramp up.